-Variable interest rates are somewhat of a gamble, but have the possibility of saving a borrower money if interest rates fall in the future.
-Some of the factors to consider when deciding whether or not to take a variable interest rate are how long you intend to take to repay the loan and whether there is a prepayment penalty for refinancing the loan before it’s repaid.
-Sometimes variable interest loans can be refinanced to low fixed-rate loans if the rate rises too high, but the loan agreement provides for a prepayment penalty (a fee for paying the loan off too early) that makes refinancing more expensive than sticking with the original loan.
-Such a prepayment penalty will be outlined in the original loan agreement.
+Variable interest rates are somewhat of a gamble, but have the possibility of saving a borrower money if interest rates fall in the future, or if rates stay low.
+Some of the factors to consider when deciding whether or not to take a variable interest rate are how long you intend to take to repay the loan and whether there is a prepayment penalty for paying off the loan before it's due (though most lenders have no prepayment penalties).

 Current Student Loan Interest Rates

 Federal student loans are always given at fixed interest rates.
 These rates are subject to change each academic year, and also vary based upon the specific loan program.
 However, the rate that is current when the loan is disbursed to the student will be set for the life of the loan and cannot be raised.
 So, while a student might borrow at a different rate the next year, the rate will rise or fall only for the new loan and rates on the previous loans will not change after they are disbursed.
 Congress sets the interest rates for federal student loans.
 The most recent rates for Stafford/Direct and PLUS loans disbursed between July 1, 2017, and June 30, 2018, are shown in the table below.